eto-ai/rikai/docs/sqlml.rst

         DROP MODEL model_name;

-Once a ML model is loaded via ``CREATE MODEL``, it can be used in Spark SQL:
+Once a ML model is created via ``CREATE MODEL``, we can use it in Spark SQL:

     .. code-block:: sql